-Quite often, we are faced with a question of hobbies.
-More specifically, people would like to know why do recruiters ask about their hobbies at a job interview.
-After all, it is supposed to be about work, skills, experiences…and we hear this question time and time again.
+Very often, in the process of job search, we are faced with the question of hobbies.
+More specifically, recruiters and hiring managers ask about hobbies at job interviews.
+After all, it is supposed to be about work, skills, and experiences…and we hear this question time and time again.
+Why is that so?

 Hobbies tell you a lot about a person